kyleoneill/EducationalMarkdowns/intro-to-javascript.md

 ## Name Conventions

 By now you might have noticed that variable and function names in example code have all followed the same naming convention.
 A name convention is the style used when naming variables, functions, and other data.
-Programming languages have standard naming conventions so programs can be more easily understood by everybody.
+Programming languages have standard naming conventions so programs can be more easily understood between programmers.
-Not following a naming conventions will not cause an error, but it is a good idea to stick to them.
-Each language follows a different convention.
+Not following a naming convention won't cause an error, but it is a good idea to stick to them.
+Every language uses a naming convention.
 Naming conventions can also vary within a language for certain types of data.
+There are four major naming conventions, they are listed below.

 | Naming Convention | Description                                                                                 | Example             |
 | ----------------- | ------------------------------------------------------------------------------------------- | ------------------- |